Enyo’s Mod 11 Solo PVE / Master Infiltrator / Executioner Build (With Video Guide)

 Also, you only need 1 companion at Legendary to get the Legendary bonus on any Summoned Companion – mine are upgraded just for show, don’t follow my example on that… it is not in any way whatsoever necessary.

 The Air Archon

 This is my main companion.
 I’ve upped it to Legendary quality, and equipped it with x3 Bonding Runestones, Rank 12.
-For the Companion gear, I’ve chosen x2 Loyal Commander because it gives Power and Recovery, and x1 Loyal Master for Power and Armor Penetration.
-I was using +4000 Armor Penetration for my Mount Equip Power, but with the Archon and Loyal Master – I can get the Armor Penetration I need, while sacrificing only about 600 Recovery.
-Then I can set my Mount Equip Power to +2000 Critical Strike – so in the end its a win-win situation.
+For the Companion gear, I’ve chosen x2 Loyal Commander because it gives Power and Recovery, and x1 Loyal Avenger for Power, Critical Strike and Armor Penetration.
+I was using +4000 Armor Penetration for my Mount Equip Power, but with the Archon and Loyal Avenger – I can get the Armor Penetration I need, while sacrificing only about 600 Recovery.
+Then I can set my Mount Equip Power to +2000 Critical Strike or 4000 Recovery (I alternate between the 2) – so in the end its a win-win situation.

 Erinyes of Belial

 This companion grants +10% Critical Severity, as said previously, an extremely good stat to invest in.
 Pretty much all to say about it!